God sent His Angel to guide John

 Then, in Chapter 21, the Angel, with one of the Seven Bowls of wrath, invited John to see the Lord’s wife in the New Heaven.
 In verse 15, we suspect this Angel maybe the YHVH who measured the temple for Ezekiel.
 In Revelation 22:7, the Angel spoke as Jesus, saying “I am coming quickly.”
 When John heard this, he tried to worship the Angel, who rebuked him again saying “worship God, I am your brother,” (Revelation 22:9).
 Here, we learn that after the Lord’s Day, when Christ is no longer our Lord, we will only worship God.

 Finally, the Spirit of Christ reminded us that God sent His Angel to show John all these things (Revelation 22:6), and He spoke as God saying, “I am the First and the Last” (Revelation 22:13).
 Then, the Angel spoke for God again, saying:

 “I, Jesus, sent My Angel.”

 Here, God directly revealed His name as Jesus.
 This proved the words of Zechariah 14:9: “in that Day, it shall be the Lord one, and His name one.”
-After the Lord’s Day, Christ will submit to God, as He did in the Old Testament, and they will share the name of Jesus.
+After the Lord’s Day, Christ will submit to God, and they will share the name of Jesus.